AN INTERPRETIVE CROSSROADS

 Deficiency:

-- staying long past emotional truth
+- staying long past the moment emotional truth hits

 - clinging to adequacy instead of integrity